Wednesday, November 22, 2023

 • The weather

 There’s that comfort food that matches the mood.
 And that mood is sometimes dictated by the weather.
-When it’s hot and sunny or cold and rainy, some dishes suit our palates more than others.
+When it’s hot and sunny or cold and rainy, some dishes suit our palates more than the others.
 Who wouldn’t love to share that nilagang baka or manok na tinola order on a rainy evening?

 • The season